lbn/f8-gb-deb-example/README.md

 Example of a Golang/gb project that is packaged using DEB

 # Usage
+## Get f8-deb-helper
-Do this after cloning this repository.
+Do this after cloning.
+This is mandatory.

 ```sh
 git submodule update --init